 If restaurants have the ability to achieve something like cult status, it’s often as a result of one iconic dish that’s influenced the local culinary scene.
 Over the years, iconic plates have come and gone, but most are permanent fixtures.
 This map honors these stalwarts of Portland dining — those dishes that, were they to be removed from menus, would cause a citywide revolt.
+For this map, our icons are not only dishes that are famous; they’re dishes that are delicious, and emblematic of Portland dining.

 Note: Health experts consider dining out to be a high-risk activity for the unvaccinated; it may pose a risk for the vaccinated, especially in areas with substantial COVID transmission.Read More